Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2020-06-17-spintexture_from_wannier.md

 ![]({{site.baseurl}}/assets/img/post_img/2020-06-17-img3.png)
 {: .center}

-Here, I'm plotting the spin textrue for two band (No. 17 and No. 18).
+Here, I'm plotting the spin textrue for two band (No. 16 and No. 17).
-I did not use the cut plane method (contrary to the 'direct from DFT' method), instead, I'm showing the eigenvalue of each band with different colour. `Yellow -> higher in energy`, `Black -> lower in energy`.
+I'm using the cut plane method here (contrary to the 'direct from DFT' method).
+Instead, I'm showing the eigenvalue of each band with different colour.
+`Yellow -> higher in energy`, `Black -> lower in energy`.

 Well, to me, they look __pretty good__ and __similar to the DFT result__.

 ## Caveats
-for Wanneir90 v2.1.0+, I've changed the spinor order in the VASP2wannier90 interface.
+for Wanneir90 v2.1.0+, I've changed the default spinor order in the VASP2WANNIER90 interface.
 The new spinor orbital order (example):
 ```
 site 1 projection s  (spin_1)